paigekehoe/slacktactoe/README.md

 # Slack Tac Toe
-Slack app for tic tac toe game - Flask app built in python and hosted in Google Cloud Apps
+Slack app for tic tac toe game - Flask app built in python and hosted on Google Cloud Apps

 Slash command **/ttt** in any channel will allow a user to play Tic Tac Toe against another